 It is important to be 100% prepared for surgery for many reasons, added stress could hinder your recovery process.
-Here is a checklist of things to help you prepare for your surgery.

 Do you have everything?
 Here’s a short checklist to help you gather items before your surgery day: